finos/tracdap/doc/deployment/authentication.rst

 JWT configuration
 -----------------

-You will need to add an authentication block in both config files, specifying the issuer and expiry times for JWT tokens.
+The *authentication* block in *trac-platform.yaml* can be used to specify the issuer and expiry times for JWT tokens.
 If you know the DNS address that TRAC will be served from you could use this as the JWT issuer, other options could be the user ID of a service account you have set up to run TRAC, or a TRAC reserved identifier such as "trac_platform".